danielgreve/beets-mpdadd/README.md

 * host: The MPD server hostname.
 Default: ```localhost```.
 * port: The MPD server port.
 Default: ```6600```.
 * password: The MPD server password.
 Default: ```None```.
-* music_directory: If your MPD library is at a different location from the beets library (e.g., because one is mounted on a NFS share), specify the path here.
+* music_directory: If your MPD library is at a different location from the beets library, specify the path here.
 Default: The beets library directory.

 An example configuation: